jgeraigery/SpotlightHelp/pages/SpotlightMobile/mobile_deploy.md

 Sign in to the Spotlight Mobile app with your Spotlight Cloud account.
 If you have many Spotlight Cloud accounts then each can be added to Spotlight Mobile.

-## Spotlight Enterprise components and Spotlight Mobile

-A minimal Spotlight Enterprise deployment consists of a Spotlight Client (to customize Spotlight and view data from monitored systems), a Spotlight Diagnostic Server (to collect data from monitored systems) and a Playback Database (to store recent history).
-These components are installed with Spotlight Enterprise.

-### Spotlight Client

-A Spotlight Client is used to configure Spotlight.
-For example, a Spotlight Client is used to add and remove the connections monitored through Spotlight.
-This cannot be done in Spotlight Mobile.

-### Spotlight Diagnostic Server

-The Spotlight Diagnostic Server collects data from monitored systems.
-A prerequisite to using Spotlight Mobile is

-* The Spotlight Diagnostic Server is configured to upload data to the Spotlight Cloud.
-* The Spotlight Diagnostic Server has access to the Internet.
-* Port TCP 443 on the Spotlight Diagnostic Server is open.

-### Spotlight Playback Database

-Recent history is stored in the Playback Database.
-The Playback Database is deployed on SQL Server.
-Each Spotlight Diagnostic Server requires its own Playback Database.
-A Spotlight Client is used to configure the Spotlight Playback Database.

-### Spotlight Statistics Repository

-Long term history for reporting and trending is stored in the Spotlight Statistics Repository.
-The Spotlight Statistics Repository is inaccessible to Spotlight Mobile.

-### Spotlight Cloud

-Spotlight Cloud Health Performance data is uploaded to the Spotlight web site.
-This data is accessible only from the Spotlight web site.

 {% include links.html %}